Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Regurgitation with a small amount of air and gastric contents, observed very often in children of the first year of life.
-This phenomenon, related to the structure of the esophagus and stomach in infants, can accompany every feeding.
-Over time, regurgitation, as a rule, stops.
+Regurgitation of a small amount of air and stomach contents, observed very often in children in the first year of life.
+This phenomenon, associated with the structural features of the esophagus and stomach in infants, can accompany each feeding.
+Regurgitation usually stops over time.

 When sucking, a baby sometimes swallows a lot of air (aerophagia).
-It is observed in restless, excitable and therefore greedily suckling children's breasts.
-It is advisable to stimulate their belching (the release of gas or gas together with the food gruel from the stomach into the mouth) during meals, otherwise stretching the stomach with air will interfere with the absorption of food, contribute to a false sense of satiety, and regurgitation.
-The causes of aerophagy can also be hunger, too tight mother's chest, improper feeding technique, etc.
+It is observed in restless, excitable and therefore greedily sucking children.
+It is advisable to stimulate belching (the release of gas or gas together with food gruel from the stomach into the oral cavity) during feeding, otherwise the stretching of the stomach with air will interfere with the absorption of food, contribute to a false feeling of satiety, and also regurgitation.
+Aerophagia can also be caused by hunger, too tight breasts of the mother, improper feeding technique, etc.